What is the purpose of the Community Emergency Hub?

 A Community Emergency Hub is a place for the community to gather and help each other during and after an emergency.

-After an emergency, such as a major flooding event, the community will naturally come together to connect, to share their stories about their experience, find out information, offer assistance to those who need it, and look for assistance.
+We know that communities naturally come together to connect, share their stories about their experience, find out information about what’s happening in your suburb, offer skills, resources and assistance to those who need it, and look for assistance.